How to Make Your Shopify Store GDPR Compliant

 1. Go to the Shopify App Store and install the cookie consent banner app.
 We suggest TinyCookie.Install TinyCookie from Shopify App Store

 2. Follow the installation instructions and embed the app to your website.
-Click Save.Embed TinyCookie app in Shopify editor and Save
+Click Save.Embed TinyCookie app in Shopify editor

 3. Go to your Shopify Admin dashboard, open the cookie consent app, and click Configure.Configure your cookie banner in TinyCookie app